 There are also subjects which are only offered at Cambridge - Anglo-Saxon, Norse and Celtic, for example - or for which Cambridge is particularly renowned.
 And for many students there is a thrill in studying Shakespeare in the land of his birth, or studying Natural Sciences at the University where the secrets of DNA were discovered.

-The subject information on our website is a good starting point for guidance and if you have any questions our Admissions Office has a great deal of experience in advising potential applicants.
+See the Subjects page on our website and, if you have any questions, our Admissions Office (email@example.com) has a great deal of experience in advising potential applicants.

-Affiliated applicants to Cambridge apply through UCASin the usual way.
-When a UCAS application appears in the Cambridge admissions database the University sends the applicant a link and log-in details, by email, to a Supplementary Application Questionnaire (SAQ) with a deadline for completion.
-At a similar time Lucy Cavendish will also contact the applicant by email, to acknowledge their application and ask them to provide some additional information by a number of deadlines: for example, academic transcripts and certificates, and written work, if relevant to the subject.
+Affiliated applicants to Cambridge apply through UCAS in the usual way.
+When a UCAS application appears in the Cambridge admissions database the University will send you a link and log-in details, by email, to a Supplementary Application Questionnaire (SAQ) with a deadline for completion.
+At a similar time Lucy Cavendish will also contact you by email, to acknowledge your application and ask you to provide some additional information by a number of deadlines.
+This may included academic transcripts and certificates, and written work, if relevant to the subject.

-Home and EU affiliated students are usually self-funding as they have received funding for their first undergraduate degree.
-There are some exceptions: Veterinary Medicine and Medicine students can apply for support and there is more information in our Finance section.
+If you have received student funding for your first undergraduate degree, as a Home and EU affiliated student you are unlikely to receive further funding.
+However, Veterinary Medicine and Medicine students can apply for support and there is more information in our Finance section.

 Overseas Affiliated students are usually self-funding.
 Overseas applicants are sent an application for Cambridge Trust funding post-offer.